๐Ÿฆ… Federal Wildlife Law

 Research in Electromagnetic Biology and Medicine (Balmori, 2006) documented population decline, nest abandonment, and increased mortality near tower base stations.
 White stork nests within 200m showed significantly lower breeding success.
 Eagles perching directly on antennas face the highest possible RF exposure.

 Protected under the Bald and Golden Eagle Protection Act.
 Fines up to $250,000 and criminal prosecution.
 Was this tower sited in compliance with federal wildlife guidelines?
 We asked.
-Still waiting.
+The DEC has zero records.
+NYSTA is still stalling.

 The Birds: 7 Million Deaths Per Year